githubixx/ansible-role-wireguard/README.md

 Requirements
 ------------

 By default port `51820` (protocol UDP) should be accessable from the outside.
 But you can adjust the port by changing the variable `wireguard_port`.
-Also IP forwarding needs to be enabled.
-This can be done by setting `wireguard_ip_forward: true`.
-But IMHO that should be handled elsewhere in a dedicated role that handles all security related things (but that's maybe a philosophical question ;-) ).
-You can use my [ansible-role-harden-linux](https://github.com/githubixx/ansible-role-harden-linux) e.g. Besides changing `sysctl` entries (which you need to enable IP forwarding) it also manages firewall settings among other things.
+Also IP forwarding needs to be enabled e.g. via `echo 1 > /proc/sys/net/ipv4/ip_forward `.
+I decided not to implement this task in this Ansible role.
+IMHO that should be handled elsewhere.
+You can use my [ansible-role-harden-linux](https://github.com/githubixx/ansible-role-harden-linux) e.g. Besides changing sysctl entries (which you need to enable IP forwarding) it also manages firewall settings among other things.

 Changelog
 ---------